No. 13 Auburn rallies from 13-point deficit in win over SLU - WHIZ News

-ST. LOUIS (AP) — Walter Kessler scored 19 points, grabbed nine rebounds and blocked four shots, and Wendell Green Jr. and Jabari Smith each scored 13 points to help No. 13 Auburn overcome a 13-point deficit to beat Saint Louis 74-70 Saturday night.
+ST. LOUIS (AP) — Walter Kessler scored 19 points, grabbed nine rebounds and blocked four shots, and Wendell Green Jr. had 15 points and Jabari Smith scored 13 to help No. 13 Auburn overcome a 13-point deficit to beat Saint Louis 74-70 Saturday night.

 K.D.
 Johnson hit a jump shot with nine seconds remaining to put Auburn (10-1) up 72-70, and Billikens forward Frances Okoro missed a pair of free throws with two seconds left.